Da Boot Sports!

 By: Terrill J. Weil

-The first period would end with the Crimson Tide leading, 23-16.
+The first period came to an end with the Ben-Gals leading, 21-12.

-With the loss, LSU falls to, 27-3 overall and 12-3 in the SEC.
-Next up the Lady Tigers will return home to host Ole Miss on Sunday, March 2 at 3:00 pm.
+With the win, the Lady Tigers improve to 18-2 overall and 4-2 in the SEC.
+Next up LSU will return home to host Florida on Monday, January 26 at 7:00 pm.
 The game will be televised on the SEC Network.

 *John 14:6 - "I am the way and the truth and the life.
 No one comes to the Father except through me."
 (Accept Jesus as your Lord and Savior)